University of Newcastle

 Task

-The Service Experience was experience a lack of understanding of design tasks within projects.
-Two main issues were not being allocated early enough in the project life cycle and then not being given the time to complete design work.
-Project milestones are created to manage project progress.
-Design Milestones were created so they could be inserted into the existing Project Management Framework (PMF).
+From a delivery perspective there was a lack of understanding of design tasks and their order on projects.
+Two main issues were design services were not being allocated early enough in the project life cycle, and then not being given the time needed to complete design work.
+Design Milestones were created so they could be inserted into the existing Project Management Framework (PMF) to better manage project expectations of design services, and ultimately create better outcomes for users.

 My role

 I created the design milestones in collaboration with designers and project managers, and in consultation with the Head of Delivery.
 The design milestones aligned with existing project stages in the PMF - Start Up, Initiate, Execution, and Close.
-After endorsement from senior management the milestones were launched and presented to the Delivery practice.
-Post-launch I support designers and negotiate milestone outputs at the kick off at of each project.
+After endorsement from senior management the milestones were launched and presented to the Delivery Practice.
+Post-launch, I support designers and negotiated milestone outputs at the kick off at of each project.

 Outcome

-The design milestones has given the practice access to lead design activities in projects they we previously didn’t have.
-It has facilitated meaningful conversation and negotiation directly with project managers to create more better quality design briefs.
+Design milestones have allowed designers access to project managers that we previously didn’t have.
+It has facilitated meaningful conversation and negotiation directly with project managers to create more better quality design briefs and outputs.

 Collaborative relationships have been strengthened as design activities and artifacts are transparently exposed and opens doors for collaboration with other specialisations.

-I have been able to use the design milestones as a negotiation tool demonstrate the value of design to project outputs when discussing to design resource allocations with project managers.
+I have also been able to use the design milestones as a negotiation tool to demonstrate the value of design to project outputs when discussing to design resource allocations with project managers.

 Revision of Design Principles

-These revised design principles were adopted as part of the assessment process of the Architecture Review Board, Solution Review Board and the Application Portfolio Assessment process.
-They have also embedded in the Request for Proposal (RFP) requirements template and the assessment of RFP submissions.
+These revised design principles have been adopted as part of the assessment process of the Architecture Review Board, Solution Review Board and the Application Portfolio Assessment process.
+They have also been embedded in the Request for Proposal (RFP) requirements template and the assessment of RFP submissions.

 As these principles are now included in the university Digital Design.
 Tool Kit the intention is for these principles to be adopted university wide to support consistency across the entire university digital footprint.